GangGreenTemperTatum/RedFlag/README.md

 RedFlag can be run in CI pipelines to flag PRs and add the appropriate reviewers.
 This mode uses GitHub Actions to run RedFlag on every PR and post a comment if the PR requires a review.
+Additionally, CI Mode is best suited for Slack alerting.

 [![CI Mode][docs-ci-mode]][docs-ci-mode-url]